By Bill Swan, Principal Consultant

 Choosing the Right Tools:

 Consider the ease of understanding and adoption by users, the security of the tools, and their ability to integrate with other existing systems.
 Everything needs to work together!
 Hot tip: Strong tool adoption is essential.
 Many system implementations – regardless of size or cost – have failed due to poor adoption.
+A tool is only as effective as the team’s willingness to use it consistently.

 Regular Team Meetings: